heinrichreimer/kaniko-action/README.md

 [GitHub Action](https://github.com/features/actions) to build and push container images with [Kaniko](https://github.com/GoogleContainerTools/kaniko).

-This action uses [Go](https://go.dev/) to execute Kaniko and so neither relies on Docker to build the action (e.g., as [aevea/action-kaniko](https://github.com/aevea/action-kaniko) does) nor to execute Kaniko itself (e.g., like [int128/kaniko-action](https://github.com/int128/kaniko-action)).
+This action runs Kaniko on [Kubernetes](https://kubernetes.io/) and so neither relies on Docker to build the action (e.g., as [aevea/action-kaniko](https://github.com/aevea/action-kaniko) does) nor to execute Kaniko itself (e.g., like [int128/kaniko-action](https://github.com/int128/kaniko-action)).
 Hence, it can be used with [self-hosted runners](https://docs.github.com/en/actions/hosting-your-own-runners) that are scheduled in container environments such as [Kubernetes](https://kubernetes.io/).

 This action is also compatible with the Docker's official actions such as [docker/login-action](https://github.com/docker/login-action) or [docker/metadata-action](https://github.com/docker/metadata-action).